sanjibgl/DBDevChallenge/README.md

 ## Build :
           1. Open the command prompt in windows machine
-          2. Go to the folder where downloded codebase of the project is stored
+          2. Through command prompt go to the folder where downloded codebase of the project is stored, To make sure you are in the right folder check if the files named "README" and "gradle" are present there.
           3. run the following command :   gradlew build Make sure the JAVA_HOME variable is set properly in the build machine.
              Application requires Java version 1.8 .